socbots/flossa-webapp/README.md

 ## initiate.js
-- Initiates the app and sets the application
+- Initiates the app and sets up the application
-- import after other scripts but before webRTC module
+- **import after** other scripts but before webRTC module

 ## webRTC/
-- Audio recording using webRTC files
-- Soundmeter to gauge sound volume
+- soundmeter.js to gauge sound volume
-- audio.js calls checkUserInput for Question and trickQuestion node classes to forward next node
+- audio.js for handling mic and TTS
+- socket.io implementation to stream audio to interpreting server

 ## media/
-- video tutorial and images
+- video tutorial
+- images

+## style.css
+- Styling and animations

+# Examples of use

+# Project status

+# Sources

+# Other information